kennystone/strftimerl/README.markdown

 ERLANG STRFTIME
 ===============

-because formatting times should be easy, like ruby's (and others) strftime
+because formatting times should be easy, like ruby's strftime

     strftime:f(now(), "Printed on %m/%d/%Y").    %=> "Printed on 11/19/2007"
     strftime:f(now(), "at %I:%M%p").             %=> "at 08:37AM"